Our physiotherapists can help you

 - postural assessments/workplace and ergonomic assessment

 - referrals to massage therapists, personal trainers, yoga and pilates instructors and coaches

 Find your physiotherapist in Victoria

-Find us at the corner of Oak Bay Ave and Redfern Street, across from Red Barn Market.
+Find us in Victoria BC at the corner of Oak Bay Ave and Redfern Street, across from Red Barn Market.